antonfirsov/docs/2020/05-May/dotnet5-preview4/dotnet5-preview4.md

 ### Containers

 We consider containers to be the most important cloud trend, and have been investing significantly in this modality.
-We are investing in containers in at least four different ways.
+We are investing in containers in at least four different ways, at multiple levels of the .NET software stack.

 The first is our investment in fundamentals.
 It's a bit odd to claim credit for these investments, since they also benefit non-containerized workloads.
 What might not be obvious is that more and more of the feedback we receive that influences our fundamentals investment is coming from developers who deploy containerized apps.
 There is a bias to containers with these investments.